Labor Day: Unofficial end of summer

 Labor Day is called the "unofficial end of summer" because it marks the end of the U.S. culture's nominal summer season.
 Of the 7% of Americans who take two-week vacations, many take their vacations during the two weeks ending Labor Day weekend.
 Many fall activities, such as school and sports (particularly football), begin about this time.

-In the United States, many school districts resume classes around the Labor Day holiday weekend (see First day of school).
-Some begin the week before, making Labor Day weekend the first three-day weekend of the school calendar, while others begin the Tuesday following Labor Day.
+In the United States, many school districts resume classes around the Labor Day holiday weekend.
+Some begin the week before, making Labor Day weekend the first three-day weekend of the school calendar.
+Others begin the Tuesday following Labor Day.
 Many districts across the Midwest are opting to begin school after Labor Day.

 In the U.S. state of Virginia, the amusement park industry successfully lobbied for legislation requiring most school districts in the state to have their first day of school after Labor Day, in order to give families another weekend to visit amusement parks in the state.
 The relevant statute has been nicknamed the "Kings Dominion law" after one such park.
 This law was repealed in 2019.

 In the U.S. state of Minnesota, the State Fair ends on Labor Day.
 Under state law, public schools normally do not begin until after the holiday.
 One reason given for this timing was to allow time for schoolchildren to show 4-H projects at the Fair.